marza96/STE-K-Means/README.md

 # STE-K-Means

-This repository contains an implementation of a differentiable K-Means solver using the Straight Through Estimator.
+This repository contains the proof of concept for a differentiable K-Means solver using the Straight Through Estimator.

 ## Implementation